dia-os/react-native-blob-util/README.md

 ### Regular Request

-After `0.8.0` react-native-blob-util automatically decides how to send the body by checking its type and `Content-Type` in the header.
+After `0.8.0` rn-fetch-blob automatically decides how to send the body by checking its type and `Content-Type` in the header.
 The rule is described in the following diagram

 <img src="img/RNFB-Flow-hd.png" style="width : 90%" />